Our Services

 Published on: 5/21/2026

-Allergic reaction hives occur when histamine and other chemicals are released by mast cells in response to a wide range of triggers like medications, infections, temperature changes, environmental substances and stress rather than new foods.
-Delayed reactions, hidden allergens in personal care products or cumulative exposures can also provoke welts even if your diet has not changed.
+Allergic reaction hives develop when mast cells release histamine in response to triggers such as medications, infections, temperature shifts, environmental allergens, and stress — not just new foods.
+Delayed reactions, hidden allergens in personal care products, or cumulative exposures can also trigger welts even when your diet hasn't changed.

 Hives, or urticaria, are itchy, raised welts on the skin that usually come and go within 24 hours.
 You might be puzzled when you develop allergic reaction hives but haven't eaten anything new.
 While food allergies are a well-known cause, hives can pop up for many other reasons.
 This guide explains why hives can appear without a new food trigger, what to watch for, and when to seek medical advice.